mtm80/russ-project/research/homepage_and_about_draft.md

 # Project Participants

 ## Richard Fulop
 Richie is a 4th-year undergraduate at the University of Pittsburgh studying Computer Science and Russian.
-On this project, he took the lead on the programming aspect of the website, and wrote a lot of the code that works behind the scenes to help analyse and understand the corpus.
+On this project, he took the lead on the programming aspect of the project, and wrote a lot of the code that works behind the scenes to help analyse and understand the corpus.
 After graduation in Fall 2018, Richie plans to pursue a career using both his skills with language and technology.

 ## Ian Loughney